Includes Exam & X-Rays *For patients without dental insurance.

 Impacted wisdom teeth either fail to emerge and remain enclosed in the soft tissue or jawbone, or only partially break through the gum.
 Partial eruption allows food particles and bacteria to enter around the tooth causing, pain infection, jaw stiffness, and swelling.
 When teeth fail to erupt completely, they are more susceptible to decay as they are difficult to brush or floss between.

 Because wisdom teeth are easier to remove in younger patients, when the roots are not fully formed and the jawbone is less dense, it may be advisable to find out if they stand to pose a problem in the future.
-At Pure Dental Spa in the West Loop & Bloomingdale, we can assess your risk of misaligned or impacted wisdom teeth with a simple X-ray so that you can make a proactive decision regarding their removal.
+At Pure Dental Spa in Lincoln Park, West Loop, & Ukrainian Village, we can assess your risk of misaligned or impacted wisdom teeth with a simple X-ray so that you can make a proactive decision regarding their removal.

 Perhaps you are already suffering from the discomfort caused by a problematic wisdom tooth.
 Our team of highly-skilled dental professionals is here to help.
 We will assess the situation and recommend the best course of action.
 Furthermore, the longer the pain persists, the more likely a serious infection will develop.
 It is always wise to seek treatment in a timely manner for any dental problem, as it will almost always get worse with time.